PhysCorp/AutomatedRadioStation/README.md

 # Install Instructions:
 This should be used on a Debian-based Linux distro!

-Prereq) Clone the repo.
+Prereq: Clone the repo.
 Terminal: "git clone https://github.com/PhysCorp/AutomatedRadioStation.git"

 1) Make sure Python 3.8.5+ is installed!
 Terminal: "sudo apt install python3"
 2) Change to project directory, then use PIP to install required files.
 Terminal: "cd AutomatedRadioStation && pip3 install -r requirements.txt"